Lumieducation/H5P-Nodejs-library/README.md

 There are already default implementations that you can use:

 -   The implementations in the `fs` folder store all data in the local file system and are only for demonstration purposes and not suitable to be used in a multi-user environment and not optimized for speed.
 You might be able to use them in a cluster setup by using a network storage.
 -   There is a implementation of the content storage for MongoDB and S3-compatible storage systems.
-Check it more information [in the documentation page](/docs/mongo-s3-content-storage.md).
+Check out more information [in the documentation page](/docs/mongo-s3-content-storage.md).
+-   There is a implementation of the temporary file storage for S3-comptaible storage system.
+Check out more information [in the documentation page](/docs/s3-temporary-file-storage.md).

 ### Calling maintenance functions regularly